Machine Learning with Physics Knowledge for Prediction: A Survey: Background

 \subsection{System Identification}

-System identification is the practice of building mathematical models of dynamical systems using measurements of their inputs and outputs.
-This practice is fundamental across science and engineering in order to ground and calibrate mathematical models to the observed reality.
+\rebuttal[ System identification is the practice of building mathematical models of dynamical systems using measurements of their inputs and outputs.
+This practice is fundamental across science and engineering in order to ground and calibrate mathematical models to the observed reality.] {Solving ODEs and PDEs is sometimes referred to as the \emph{forward} problem, simulating a physical system to a satisfactory fidelity.
+The inverse problem, inferring the parameters of a physical system from data, is also of interest \citep{colton1990inverse}.
+This setting has many names. \emph{System identification} is the classical name from the control theory literature \citep{aastrom1971system}, where typically some domain knowledge is assumed and only control input and measurement data is available.
+In more modern machine learning terminology, \emph{model learning} or \emph{regression} can also be used \citep{bishop2006pattern}, but these terms apply to a wider set of problems that do not necessarily involve timeseries data, domain knowledge or dynamical systems. }

 System identification involves defining the dynamics of a system through a sequence of inputs $\vw_t$, measurements $\vy_t$, and an initial state $\vx_1$ over a finite horizon $\gT$ as a trajectory, i.e. $\mY = [\vy_1, \dots, \vy_T]$ \citep{tangirala2018principles}.
 Typically, a Markovian dynamical system is assumed, i.e. the state $\vx_{t+1} = \vf_\vtheta(\vx_t, \vw_t)$ and the observation $\vy_t = \vg_\vtheta(\vx_t)$ are both parameterized by $\vtheta$, and the mapping between states and observations $\vg$ is often known by design to simplify the learning problem and ensure observability.
 Moreover, additive noise terms may be added to capture uncertainty in the dynamics and sensors, resulting in likelihoods $p(\vx_{t+1}\mid\vx_t, \vw_t, \vtheta)$ and $p(\vy_t \mid \vx_t, \vtheta)$.
 As the trajectory data is not independently and identically distributed (IID), a typical regression approach on the dataset may not produce satisfactory results, as the forecast may drift due to accumulating prediction errors over time.
 One possible solution is backpropagation through time,